The Québec maritime Blog

 How to get there and where best to admire it

 As soon as you arrive in the village, you’ll see that Percé Rock dominates the landscape—you can’t miss it!
-While you can see it up close as you ride along the shoreline, the best view is from the top of Mt.
+While you can see it up close from the wharf, the best view is from the top of Mt.
 Sainte-Anne.
-To get there, follow the trail that begins behind the church (on Rue de l’Église).
+To get there, follow the marked trail from the Percé UNESCO Global Geopark.
 Once you arrive at the lookout, take a moment to contemplate the scene that unfolds before your eyes: Percé Rock, of course, but also the snow-covered village, Bonaventure Island, and the sea in the distance as far as the eye can see… This is a great place to take photos including a selfie or two as you stand in front of this magnificent view!

 A few tips